Melanated-Cyber-Kings/Class7-Homework/My Homework/03-Week/killercoda.md

 [🔝 Back to Top](#top)

-## Most commonly used combinations
+## Most Commonly Used Combinations
 Well, this lesson is not going through all arguments and combinations.
 All is in manual and I am sure you will find your best friend soon.
 But there are some combinations moslty used when admins run ps command.

 ps -ef